-- I will teach the appropriate curriculum. - I will provide a classroom environment conducive to learning. - I will communicate my expectations, instructional goals, and grading system with parents through conferences, progress reports, e-mails, or by telephone. - I will provide students who have been absent with missed assignments. - I will accept and respect the cultural differences of my students.
+- I will teach the appropriate curriculum. - I will provide a classroom environment conducive to learning. - I will communicate my expectations, instructional goals, and grading system with parents/guardians through conferences, progress reports, e-mails, or by telephone. - I will provide scholars who have been absent with missed assignments. - I will accept and respect the cultural differences of my scholars.

 The principal of your child's school is committed to ensuring a safe and orderly environment conducive to learning.
-As the instructional leader of the school, he/she will support the teachers in their efforts to teach all students.
+As the instructional leader of the school, they will make sure to support all teachers and scholars in their efforts to teach and learn.

 A signed and dated copy will be placed in all cumulative folders.
-You will be given a copy for vour records.
+You will be given a copy for your records.